A San Francisco Architect in Oroville

 The twenty-year debate regarding the location of the proposed Feather River Highway, an all-weather route across the Sierra Nevada, was about to end with the State Highway Commission’s location decision.
 Construction of this road was anticipated to bring a boon for the local economy.
 Completion of the highway was expected to bring throngs of visitors and vacationers, requiring new hotels and tourism investment.

 It was a time of growth and development.
-It was a time of prosperity and the State Theatre was at the heart of the city, the hub of commerce and the “Jewel of the Historic Downtown District!”
+It was a time of prosperity and the State Theatre was at the heart of the city and the hub of commerce.
 It was a symbol of a bright future and a booming economy.

 In Steps the Corporate Movie Theater Chain